hidayahrr/hidayahrr/README.md

 🎸 Outside the world of work, I love to invest in various financial instruments and practice martial arts.
 Oh!
 I also love reading books on personal development & financial literacy.

-✈️ Please visit my latest project in repositories.
+✈️ Please visit my latest projects in repositories.

 ## 🛠️ Skills